eileen66/Pronunciation-Dictionary/README.md

 # Pronunciation-Dictionary
-Searches through a dictionary to find words with a similar pronunciation to a given word
+Search through a dictionary to find words with a similar pronunciation to a given word